mui/toolpad/docs/data/toolpad/studio/components/data-grid/data-grid.md

 # Data Grid

-<p class="description">Learn about how to use data grids in Toolpad.</p>
+<p class="description">Learn about how to use data grids in Toolpad Studio.</p>

 ## Demo

-Toolpad builds on top of the [MUI X Data Grid](https://mui.com/x/react-data-grid/) to add faster customisation and integration with your internal tools.
+Toolpad Studio builds on top of the [MUI X Data Grid](https://mui.com/x/react-data-grid/) to add faster customisation and integration with your internal tools.

 {{"demo": "DataGrid.js", "hideToolbar": true, "bg": "inline"}}

 ## Usage

 A Data Grid is an essential component in an internal application.
-The following properties make it usable to work alongside other Toolpad components, queries, data providers.
+The following properties make it usable to work alongside other Toolpad Studio components, queries, data providers.

 ### Rows